 Applications Of MRI

-- MRI used in medical applications.
-MRI accurately detects health problems and illnesses from the human body.
+- MRI is used in medical applications.
+MRI accurately detects health problems and illnesses in the human body.

-- MRI can be used to treat brain tumours, heart attacks and strokes, head or neck injuries, heart and stroke disorders, spinal disorders, brain and spinal cord defects, joints and bones, liver and other stomach problems, women’s uterine irregularities, etc.
+- MRI can be used to treat brain tumours, heart attacks and strokes, head or neck injuries, brain and spinal cord defects, joints and bones, liver and other stomach problems, women’s uterine irregularities, etc.

 Comparison between MRI scan and CT scan

 CT scan Stands for Computed Tomography Scan.
-MRI is a better option than CT scanning as it creates more preferable images of the internal parts of the body and does not reveal patient or technician to potentially dangerous radiation.
+MRI is a better option than CT scanning as it creates more preferable images of the body’s internal parts and does not reveal the patient or technician to potentially dangerous radiation.
 In contrast, CT Scan does have this threat.